openbmc/docs/designs/event-logging.md

-In order to decouple the transition to this design, by callers of the logging APIs, from the experimentation and improvements in `phosphor-logging`, we will add a compile option and Yocto `DISTRO_FEATURE` that can turn `lg2::commit` behavior into an `OPENBMC_MESSAGE_ID` record in the journal, along the same approach as the previous `REDFISH_MESSAGE_ID`, and corresponding `rsyslog` configuration and `bmcweb` support to use these directly.
+In order to decouple the transition to this design, by callers of the logging APIs, from the experimentation and improvements in `phosphor-logging`, we will add a compile option and Yocto `DISTRO_FEATURE` that can turn `lg2::commit` behavior into a `REDFISH_MESSAGE_ID` record in the journal and corresponding `rsyslog` configuration and `bmcweb` support to use these directly.
 This will allow systems which knowingly scale to a large number of event records, using `rsyslog` mechanics, the same level of performance.
 One caveat of this support is that the hint and resolution behavior will not exist when that option is enabled.